 Register to be a mentor or more information

-If you are interested in becoming a mentor register your mentor profile on our website or wish to know more about the program, please contact the program coordinator, Ryan Whiddett via email or calling +61 8 6488 2258.
+If you are interested in becoming a mentor you can register now via email or calling +61 8 6488 2258.

 Mentor training (optional) and information sessions (optional) are generally scheduled during January and February.
 Mentor registrations are accepted year round however matches generally take place during March only.